AntonioND/gbt-player/README.md

 GBT Player is open source, and it is licensed under the BSD license.
 That means that you can use and modify it but you have to give credit for the original work.
 It would be nice to you tell me if you use it, anyway. :)

+IMPORTANT NOTE: Version 1.x.x converted songs won't work with player version 2.0.0 or higher.
+They have to be converted again.

 How to compile examples
 -----------------------